pypa/pip/docs/html/development/contributing.rst

 .. attention::

-   While contributors may use whatever tools they like, when developing a pull request, it is the contributor's responsibility to ensure that submitted code meets the project requirements, and that they understand the submitted code well enough to respond to review comments.
+   While contributors may use whatever tools they like when developing a pull request, it is the contributor's responsibility to ensure that submitted code meets the project requirements, and that they understand the submitted code well enough to respond to review comments.